-Dixie Alley tornadoes are known to be lethal and damaging for reasons unique to the region (more forested terrain, more densely populated areas, greater occurrence of tornadoes during the night and more mobile homes present in the region).
-As of 2019, damages from tornadoes in Dixie Alley totaled upwards of $600 million over the preceding 20 year span (compared with $470 in Tornado Alley).
+Dixie Alley tornadoes are known to be lethal and damaging for reasons unique to the region (more forested terrain, more densely populated areas, greater occurrence of tornadoes during the night, and more mobile homes present in the region).
+As of 2019, damages from tornadoes in Dixie Alley totaled upwards of $600 million over the preceding 20-year span (compared with $470 in Tornado Alley).

-The National Oceanic and Atmospheric Administration reports that the average lead time for predicting a tornado is 13 minutes.
+The National Oceanic and Atmospheric Administration report indicates that the average lead time for predicting a tornado is 13 minutes.
 Most preparations for your home and property can and should be done far ahead of tornado season., In the midst of tornado season, your only concern should be for your own personal welfare and the safety of your family.

 Know what you have.
 Take a detailed inventory of your home and belongings far in advance of any storms.
-Cross reference the collective and individual values of these items against your home insurance policy to identify any gaps in coverage.
+Cross-reference the collective and individual values of these items against your home insurance policy to identify any gaps in coverage.